Honour: Examples

 From the viewpoint of anthropologists, cultures of honour typically appear among nomadic peoples and among herdsmen who carry their most valuable property with them and risk having it stolen, without having recourse to law enforcement or to government.
 Due to the lack of strong institutions, cultivating a reputation for swift and disproportionate revenge increases the safety of one's person and property against aggressive actors.
-Thinkers ranging from Plato to Montesquieu have remarked upon the mindset needed for a culture of honour.

 According to Richard Nisbett, cultures of honour will often arise when three conditions exist: